Amber Rose Ace Of Diamonds Receipts Not Quite Valid Yet: Will Lawsuit Hurt Her?

 Trademark notwithstanding, it’s clear that Ace of Diamonds and Amber Rose have a special relationship.

-Last year, as The New York Daily News notes, Rose and Wiz Khalifa celebrated their divorce at that particular strip club.
-Robinson, the founder of the club and creator of the brand also recently called Amber part of the Ace of Diamonds “family” in an interview.
+Last year, as the New York Daily News notes, Rose and Wiz Khalifa celebrated their divorce at that particular strip club.
+Robinson, the founder of the club and creator of the brand, also recently called Amber part of the Ace of Diamonds “family” in an interview.

 – @DaRealAmberRose KISSES EX-BOYFRIEND @wizkhalifa At @CliveDavis Annual Pre-#GRAMMYs Partyhttps://t.co/hPfOVOOgND pic.twitter.com/AsUZKWptiL